 I have done my fair share of marbling in the past for both clients and personal projects but I am by no means an expert in the subject, this may already be apparent by the lack of technical terminology used within this post but probably even more so when you compare my work with that of a true master.

-So anyhow, after spending the best part of yesterday and the day before re-reading them all, here is my personal top 5 books on the subject of marbling, many of which are still readily available for purchase online 😀 .
+So anyhow, after spending the best part of yesterday and the day before re-reading them all, here are my personal top 5 books on the subject of marbling, many of which are still readily available for purchase online 😀

 #1 – The Ultimate Marbling Handbook: A Guide to Basic and Advanced Techniques for Marbling Paper and Fabric (Watson-Guptill Crafts)